ela-hidri/zero_day/0x00-vagrant/README.md

-0-hello_ubunto : explain what uname is
+0-hello_ubunto : shows the result of uname